tburghart/local_env/README.md

 ## License

-To the extent anyone cares, consider it all covered by this BSD-ish [license](LICENSE).
+To the extent anyone cares, consider it all covered by this highly permisive [license](LICENSE).